 El Taller Meet-up, Thursday, October 10, 6 – 8 pm

 275 Essex Street, Lawrence

 This is an opportunity for fellowship, discussion and planning around multicultural issues and racial and immigration justice.
-Stop by, grab some food and join the discussion.
+Anyone interested in joining the conversation is encouraged to stop by, grab some food, and join the discussion.
 El Taller (“El Ti-yare”) is a café/bookstore/community gathering space.
-RSVP to Deb Olander at email@example.com.
+Contact is Deb Olander; firstname.lastname@example.org.